rodrisenovilla/Senovilla-Ganzo2026/README.md

-Data is stored in ArrayExpress (waiting for ID confirmation).
+Data is stored in ArrayExpress (E-MTAB-16735).